smaremanda/add-in-docs/docs/essentials/task-pane-and-content-add-ins.md

 # Task pane and content add-ins for Office 2013

 ## JavaScript API support for content and task pane add-ins

 This section briefly describes the subset of the [JavaScript API for Office](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) that you can call from content and task pane add-ins.
 See [Understanding the JavaScript API for Office](../../docs/overview/understanding-the-javascript-api-for-office.md) for an overview of the features of the API.
-For samples, see [Office Add-ins code samples](../samples/code-samples.md).

 You can categorize the primary objects and methods supported by content and task pane add-ins as follows: